Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Cmd/Cmd_en.md

 > var cmd = new Cmd()
 ```

-* Create a remote Command object.(For more detial on establishing a remote connection,please reference to [Remote](reference/Sequoiadb_command/Remote/Remote.md))
+* Create a remote Command object.

 ```lang-javascript
 > var remoteObj = new Remote( "192.168.20.71", 11790 )